Benjamin Cleary is an Oscar winning writer/director.

 In 2015 he wrote, directed and edited his first short film 'Stutterer'.
 The film has played at roughly 100 festivals and has won over 25 awards including an Academy Award for Best Live Action Short, a Cannes Young Director Award, a London Critic's Circle Award and an Irish Film and Television Award.
 His second short film ‘Wave‘ premiered at the Tribeca Film Festival 2017 and to date has won over 20+ awards at major festivals on the circuit.

 He designed and produced flagship titles for global video game market leaders SEGA and Nintendo throughout his career in the games industry.
 His credits include Football Manager, Donkey Kong Country, Super Smash Brothers and Yoshi's Woolly World.
 Before working in games, he was a film producer in Ireland.
-His VR experience ‘Three Lights’ was commisioned by Arts Council England and will premiered on exhibition at the National Army Museum in 2018.
+Produced of VR story ‘Three Lights’, commissioned by Arts Council England, which exhibited at the National Army Museum and Shanghai Tower in 2019.

 Blue Zoo is one of the UK’s most respected animation studios, renowned for unique and playful CG characters and standout animation.
 They are a multi BAFTA winners, most recently picking up the 2017 BAFTA award for Best Independent Production Company.

 Sheritalyn Solis is a freelance creator and consultant.
 Formerly Creative Lead & Senior Manager of Emerging Platforms at Paramount Pictures, she is focused on innovative storytelling with a background in story development, international production, and acquisitions.

 Mária Rakušanová is Head of Platform Partnerships and Content Acquisition for HTC VIVE in Europe.
 She leads efforts to create a community of creators and partners who push the boundaries of XR development and strives to help create a path of profitability for the industry.